What really caused the end of the Catholic Church in England?

 problems it directly created for the boys who I think were mainly from around the city of York.

-Lineages were often stopped when it had to go through the son which
+Lineages were often stopped when it had to go through the son who

-castrated and they could not have children.
+castrated since they could not have children.
 Often the lineage stopped

 the law stated something to the effect that the title, such as Earl,